-The name for the responsible person should be posted on the laboratory door.
+The name for the responsible person should be placed near the equipment.
 Containment for toxic substances in the event of failure of a utility service (such as cooling water) to an unattended operation is necessary.
 Whenever possible, automatic shutoff devices on long term or unattended operations should be used (water, over-temperature, etc.).